PathToLife/key-value-server/README.md

 ## Getting started

-A docker image is available
+A docker image is available (random code online is a little safer in a no privilege docker container)

 `docker run --rm -p 3000:3000 pathtolife/key-value-server`

+Or we can alternatively use node

+`npm run start`